aprilbian/ST_JSCC/README.md

 two users (distributed MIMO), for conventional MIMO system, place it to false.
 Also, $P1, P2$ should be set to the same for conventional MIMO, it can be different for a distributed MIMO, though.

+Note that the SNR defination in this repo is different from our another DeepJSCC-MIMO paper (https://arxiv.org/abs/2309.00470), where another one can be implementated via belows lines:
+`noise_stddev=torch.sqrt(10**(-snr/10)*Nt/2)'.

 ## Baseline